usmaanalii/javascript/JavaScript30/analysis.md

 ### video

 The source of your video is in the form of a URL, that can be generated by the `navigator` object.
-This is done by its property `mediaDevices` which in turn calls a property `getUserMedia`.
+This is done by accessing it's property `mediaDevices` which in turn calls a property `getUserMedia`.

 The result of this is a `promise` that when successful, is used to generate the URL.